jasperdevrient/waylayio.github.io/_posts/2015-10-23-database-integration.markdown

 #Turning database into a sensor

 Waylay comes with sandboxed nodejs VM in which scripts get executed, similar to AWS lambda.
 Sandboxed VM's come with number of packages that are pre-installed.
 You can simply access them from the script, no need to declare them.
 Feel free to check the Waylay [documentation][waylaydocs] in order to see complete list.
 In this blog we will use native Microsoft SQL connector.

 #Integration

 In waylay we don't talk about connectors, but rather about sensors and actuators.
-In that respect, you can think of the database record as a sensor: e.g.
-_Customer_, or an actuator: e.g. database log entry (_Incident_ etc).
+In that respect, you can think of the database record as a sensor: e.g.  _Customer_, or an actuator: e.g. database log entry (_Incident_ etc).
 More about the philosophy behind our concepts you can find here [blogpost][blog].
 In this example, I will search for a device in the database and send back the record item as the raw data - if the record is found.
 I will also use states "Found"/"Not Found" to tell the user of this sensor whether the record has been found in the database.
-This can be handy in case you use the conditional execution of the sensors feature, where the outcome of one sensor can trigger execution of the next sensor.
+This can be handy in case  you use the conditional execution of the sensors feature, where the outcome of one sensor can trigger execution of the next sensor [video link][video].
 For instance, you may want to implement a use case where the smart meter collection triggers search in the ERP database, after which an e-mail needs to be send to the user of this meter
 (while the e-mail address is in the ERP database).
 In this example _"Found"_ state of the ERP sensors would trigger e-mail actuator, and the e-mail address itself  would come from the raw data of the same sensor.
 So, let's see the code:

 {% highlight javascript linenos %}